sprblm/user_project_website/content/about/glossary-terminology.md

 **Resources:** The distinct elements that are at the disposal or for the use of the project or team as a whole primarily, people’s applied skills, inclusive of their time to do those skills and money.
 The term is probably not used much by developers and more by (project) managers, product managers, coordinators, budget managers or community organizers.

 **Source code:** The text-based, human-readable representation of a computer program.
-From the source code, a running program can be created. →Open Source →Projects collaborate in writing the source code.
+From the source code, a running program can be created.
+Open Source Projects collaborate in writing the source code.

 **SROSS:** Scientific Research Open Source Software